tier6tank/doubles/trunk/dupfinder/readme.txt

 - add to statistcs sum of bytes read
 + need a faster container than list for testing for double scanning of directories. done (using set).
 - linux makefile mkdir if
+- removing the current logging construct (removing wxUSE_STD_IOSTREAM, because it needs a recompile of wxWidgets), perhaps using wxLogNull and my own error reporting routines?

 THE FAR, FAR, FUTURE:
 -----------